Quickstart guide to Orchidea

 Creating proposals

-You can post your proposals to the channels visible to you.
-When writing down proposals, try to tell about your idea as accurately and comprehensively as possible so that it is easy for the reader to understand and so that its purpose is clear.
-This also helps in further developing the proposal as well as advancing the idea towards implementation.
-To create a proposal:
+You can submit proposals to the channels and challenges that are available to you.
+When writing down your proposal, try to describe it as accurately and comprehensively as possible so that it is easy for the readers to understand.

-4. Finally, click Publish.
+3. Finally, click Publish.

 Read also: Creating and editing a form